LogtalkDotOrg/logtalk3/manuals/sources/libraries/java.rst

 method.

 The ``java`` object implements utility predicates.
-For some backend Java interfaces such as JPL (available in LVM, SWI-Prolog, and YAP) there is also a ``java_hook`` hook object for removing any overhead when using this library abstraction.
+For some backend Java interfaces such as JPL (available in XVM, SWI-Prolog, and YAP) there is also a ``java_hook`` hook object for removing any overhead when using this library abstraction.